Hōyō-ji

 Area: Aizumisato

-【Aizu's oldest heartbeat, the time-stopping three-storied pagoda】 The 1300-year-old medieval inscription at "Hōyō-ji"
+【Aizu's oldest heartbeat, the three-story pagoda that stops time】 The 1,300-year medieval history engraved at "Hōyō-ji"

-Nestled in the tranquility at the foot of the mountains to the west of Aizumisato Town, "Hōyō-ji" is said to have been founded in the fourth year of Yōrō (720 AD) and is one of the oldest temples in the Aizu region.
-Stepping into the temple grounds, one can feel the air of the medieval era, as if the hands of modern clocks have stopped.
-As the 25th pilgrimage site of the Aizu 33 Kannon, it continues to quietly heal the hearts of pilgrims.
+Nestled in the tranquility at the foot of the mountains to the west of Aizumisato Town, stands "Hōyō-ji."
+Believed to have been founded in the fourth year of Yōrō (720 AD), this site is one of the oldest temples in the Aizu region.
+Once you step into the temple grounds, you are enveloped in an atmosphere reminiscent of the medieval era, as if the hands of modern clocks have stopped.
+As the 25th pilgrimage site of the Aizu Thirty-three Kannon, it continues to quietly heal the hearts of pilgrims.

-■ The grandeur of the "three-storied pagoda" and the "Nio guardian statues" reaching for the sky
+■ The grandeur of the "three-story pagoda" and the "Nio statues" that pierce the sky

-When it comes to symbols of Hōyō-ji, the "three-storied pagoda" built during the Edo period is one of the few in Fukushima Prefecture.
+When it comes to the symbol of Hōyō-ji, it is the "three-story pagoda" built during the Edo period, one of the few remaining in Fukushima Prefecture.

-• Beauty of the skyward form: The three-storied pagoda, emerging from the dense cedar grove, exudes a dignified presence that has withstood the test of time with its intricate construction and heavy roof.
+• Beauty of the skyward form: The three-story pagoda, emerging from the dense cedar grove, exudes an elegance that has withstood the test of time with its intricate joinery and heavy roof.

-• The roar of the gatekeeper: The Nio guardian statue seated at the Nio gate is designated as an important cultural property of the country, recognized as a masterpiece from the Kamakura period.
-The powerful veins and dynamic muscles depicted evoke a steadfast will to protect the Buddhist law, overwhelming viewers with its intensity.
+• The roar of the gatekeeper: The Nio statues seated at the Nio gate are designated as important cultural properties of the country, recognized as masterpieces from the Kamakura period.
+The powerful veins and dynamic musculature evoke an unwavering will to protect the Buddhist law, overwhelming viewers with their imposing presence.

-■ The miracle nurtured by prayer: The "Tora no Ozakura" cherry tree
+■ The miracle of the "Tora no Ozakura" nurtured by prayer

-• The beauty of a once-in-a-lifetime encounter: Named for its appearance, where part of the stamen transforms to resemble petals like a tiger's tail.
-In spring, the pale pink flowers adorning the ancient temple seem to embody the "fruition of prayers" of the people of Aizu who have endured the harsh winter.
+• The beauty of a once-in-a-lifetime encounter: Named for its appearance resembling a tiger's tail, part of the stamen transforms to look like petals.
+In spring, the pale pink flowers adorning the ancient temple seem to embody the "fruition of prayers" from the people of Aizu who have endured the harsh winter.

-The shadow of the three-storied pagoda marking eternal time and the gaze of the powerful Kongō deity.
-Would you like to experience the "quiet strength" that has been preserved here for 1300 years, at this place that can be considered the origin of faith in Aizu?
+The shadow of the three-story pagoda marking the passage of eternal time, and the gaze of the powerful Kongō deity.
+Would you like to experience the "quiet strength" that has been preserved here for 1,300 years, at this place considered the origin of faith in Aizu?

-For those wishing for a customized tour including Hōyō-ji
+For those wishing for a customized tour that includes Hōyō-ji

 Apply for a tour